 To gain official status, please e-mail firstname.lastname@example.org.
 We will assist in providing profile pictures/logo, cover images and other guidelines as needed.
 Site will retain their official status provided they are being actively used and/or updated regularly.
 Sites that are dormant for more than six months will lose their status.

 Social media users acting on behalf of the university must adhere to applicable Drew policies and procedures.
-All social media accounts officially recognized by Drew must have at least two Drew employees as administrators at all times to ensure the protection of this policy.
+Official Drew social media accounts are to be administered by internal members of the Drew community.
+At least two employees should be listed as administrators at all times to ensure the protection of this policy.
 Should a Drew employee administrator of an account leave the university for any reason, or no longer wishes to be an account administrator, it is that individual’s responsibility to designate another Drew employee to be an account administrator prior to removing himself or herself from that role.
 If there are not two employees available to serve as account administrators, a member of the Communications Department will serve in that capacity.
 If there are any problems identifying a new administrator, please contact the Communications Department.
 Drew employees identified as administrators of accounts are held responsible for managing and monitoring content of their officially recognized accounts.
 Administrators are responsible for removing content that may be in violation of university policies.
 The user name and password should be registered with the Communications Department to ensure the university retains the ability to access and edit the account in the event administrators leave Drew.
-Student organizations that wish to create social media accounts that will be officially recognized by the university must be registered through Drew’s student activities office.
-Unregistered student organizations are welcome to create social media accounts; however, they will not be officially recognized by Drew.
+Student and alumni organizations that wish to create social media accounts that will be officially recognized by the university must be registered through the Office of Student Activities or the Office of Alumni Relations.
+Unregistered student or alumni organizations are welcome to create social media accounts; however, they will not be officially recognized by Drew.
 Non-official users are not to use official Drew logos without consulting with the Communications department first.
-Official sites are to be administered by internal members of the Drew community, such as an employee or designated student.
 When using Drew logos, only the social media “D” or block DREW logo may be used in connection to your official Drew page.
 For the sake of consistency, please refer to the university as “Drew University,” “Drew” or “DrewU”, and refrain from other abbreviations.

 Use good judgment about content: respect privacy laws, FERPA and Drew’s Human Rights Policy.
 Do not to include confidential information about the university, its staff, or its students.
 You may not post any content that is threatening, obscene, a violation of intellectual property rights or privacy laws, or otherwise injurious or illegal.
 Representation of your personal opinions as being endorsed by the university or any of its organizations is strictly prohibited.
 You may not use the Drew name to promote any opinion, product, cause, or political candidate.
 Be sure to include the statement: “this is my personal opinion and not necessarily that of the university” when necessary.
 While Drew does not regularly review content posted to social media sites, it shall have the right to remove any content for any reason, including but not limited to: use of curse words, content that it deems threatening, obscene, a violation of intellectual property rights or privacy laws, or otherwise injurious or illegal.
 When using or posting online material that includes direct or paraphrased quotes, thoughts, ideas, photos, or videos, always include citations and/or provide a link to the original material, if applicable.
 Refrain from using information and conducting activities that may violate local, state, or federal laws, and regulations.